akapoor810/Textbook-Exchange-Network/README.md

 Launch: https://akapoor810-ten-streamlitstreamlit-dashboard-hv14vk.streamlit.app

 Purpose: The objective of this KPI analytics dashboard is to provide stakeholders including Board Members, Operations Team, school representatives, etc.
-         with insight on the health and wellness of the TEN program both as a whole and by university.
+         with insight on the health and wellness of the Textbook Exchange Network (TEN) program both as a whole and by university.

 Metrics included (each filtered by school, start date, and end date)
 - Number of textbook buyers and sellers